Zinabuf/GCIM/README.md

 * Conf_n

-(Note: These columns are optional.
+(Note: These columns (Conf_1, ..., Conf_n) are optional.
 You can include any number of columns as confounders to adjust the GWAS of the exposure phenotype.)

 ~~~